fhiso/legacy-format/data-model.md

 ### STAE   {#STAE}

-A geographical division of a larger jurisdictional area, such as a State within the United States of America.
+State: a geographical division of a larger jurisdictional area, such as a State within the United States of America.

 Contexts
 :   `[ADDR]`.`[STAE]`